kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

     ```

 `guide-dependency-injection-common` holds shared contracts, `guide-dependency-injection-lib` emulates a reusable library, and `guide-dependency-injection-app` contains the runnable application with
 `@KoraApp`.
-This separation is what lets later steps demonstrate overrides, tags, optional dependencies, and adding more modules.
+A fourth module, `guide-dependency-injection-submodule`, is added later when the guide reaches `@KoraSubmodule`.
+This separation is what lets later steps demonstrate overrides, tags,
+optional dependencies, and cross-module graph discovery.

 #### Root Settings { #root-settings }